Close Menu

 Ping G440 Hybrid

-The Carbonfly Wrap crown saves weight that Ping then redistributes low in the head to boost forgiveness and tighten dispersion.
-And the new Free Hosel design helps push that center of gravity even lower, while creating a more muted, solid sound at impact.
+A thinner, shallower face increases speed across more of the hitting area and promotes a higher launch, meaning mis-hits still fly.
+The Carbonfly Wrap crown saves weight that Ping redistributes low in the head to tighten dispersion.
+And the Free Hosel design pushes that center of gravity even lower, while producing a more muted, solid sound at impact.

-One of the cooler details here is the loft-specific shot shaping.
+One of the cooler details is the loft-specific shot shaping.
 The 2H has a fade bias and lower flight for tee shots, the 3H and 4H stay neutral, and the 5H through 7H subtly encourage a draw.

 Available in 2H through 7H.